h3nnn4n/git-o-matic-9k/Readme.md

 The system also supports working unauthenticated on the API.
 Which grately reduces the system throuput, but allows for a quicker setup and testing.

+Tasks are started if there are at least one remaining request in the quota.
+However, many tasks require several requests to work.
+If the request quota is exausted during a rask, then `HttpErrorExeption` will be raised with an `API rate limit exceeded` message.
+The rationale is that it is ok to postpone a task, but running a task half way through is not.
+As such, if a task runs out of request quota during its execution it is properly signicaled as an error.

 ## Local setup

 1) Set up [`pyenv`](https://github.com/pyenv/pyenv) and